hershk17/eventure-web-app/ProductBacklog.md

 ### Use case 1: User Joins an Event

 1. Author: Thu Nga Vu (Natalie)
-2. Short Description of the System Use Case
+2. Short Description of the System Use Case<br/>
 ●	This use case support user to join an event
 3. Actor(s) <br/>
 ●	App user (traveller)<br/>